davekilian/notate.js/doc/layout.markdown

 the position and bounding box for each glyph.
 This is done as follows:

     1       layoutGlyph:
-    2           orig_size = my minimum bounds, if applicable
-    3           for each child glyph:
+    2           for each child glyph:
+    3               layoutGlyph(child)
-    4               layoutGlyph(child)
+    4
-    5               move child to correct position in my coordinate space 6           my size = union(orig_size, all child bounding boxes)
+    5           lay out children in my coordinate space 6
+    7           determine my bounds based on layout information, margins, etc 8           my bounds = union(my bounds, all child bounding boxes)

-Lines 2 and 5 are each implemented by calling into a hash table whose keys are glyph types and whose values are functions that implement the respective behavior.
+Lines 5 and 7 are each implemented by calling into a hash table whose keys are glyph types and whose values are functions that implement the respective behavior.

-For example, staves accept measures and lay them out horizontally.
-The document accepts staves and lays them out vertically.
-Individual notes accept a variety of child glyphs (accidentals, dots, etc) and have more involved logic for laying out sub-elements.
+For example, measures accept notes and lay them out horizontally, leaving extra room between the notes.
+Individual notes acceept a variety of child glyphs (accidentals, dots, etc).